 Firstly, in ICSI, the egg and sperm are prepared separately.
 Then the egg is held in position by a pipette with gentle suction from a microinjector, with the polar body held away from the area to be injected.
 The embryologist then picks up the prepared sperm with a glass micropipette, pierces the shell of the egg and injects the sperm into the egg’s inner cytoplasm.
 The egg/sperm will then be placed in a culture medium, as normal, and checked the next day to see if it has fertilised.
 The egg and sperm are tiny and all this takes place using micromanipulators and a powerful microscope.

 When to decide if ICSI is required?

 Often the plan to use ICSI is made before the IVF cycle starts.
 A previous semen analysis will have identified the need for ICSI treatment.
 The final decision will almost always be reviewed by the embryologist when he or she sees the actual eggs and sperms on the day of the procedure.
 This sperm sample may be better than the semen analysis suggested, or it may be worse.
 Where possible we will always let nature take its course and let the sperms and eggs mix as naturally as possible without using ICSI.

-The Sussex Downs Fertility Centre has an outstanding ICSI success rate
+The Sussex Downs and Chelsfield Fertility Centres have an outstanding ICSI success rate